China sanctions UK entities, individuals for Xinjiang 'lies'

 “Well, so be it.
 I have no regrets for speaking out, and I will not be silenced.”

-Reporting by Ben Blanchard in Taipei and Se Young Lee in Washington; Editing by Richard Pullin
+Reporting by Ben Blanchard in Taipei, William James in London, Se Young Lee in Washington and Gabriel Crossley in Beijing; Editing by Richard Pullin, Karishma Singh and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.